Mariyam Azza: 2017–22: Commercial success and web series

 Her fourth and final release of the year was Aishath Rishmy's romantic drama Bos.
 Penned and produced by Fathimath Nahula, the film tells the story of a woman from a royal family and her battle with depression after the demise of her father.
-Azza played the lead character Ibaa, who suffers from depression and is forced into an arranged marriage.
+Azza played the lead character Ibaa, who has depression and is forced into an arranged marriage.
 A reviewer from Avas criticised the film for having a resemblance to American coming-of-age romantic drama A Walk to Remember (2002) and Indian romantic drama Sanam Teri Kasam (2016).
 The film along with her performance attracted mixed to positive critical reaction.
 The film emerged as the highest grossing Maldivian film of 2017 and Azza's fifth consecutive success at box office.
 During the year, Azza hosted the celebrity-based talk show Azxonna, where she interviews actors, directors and other prominent members of the Maldivian film industry.
 The first season consisting of thirteen episodes were aired from 13 February 2017.

 2018 was a dull year for Maldivian film-industry with regards to 2018 Maldivian presidential election.
 Her only release of the year was the first Maldivian web-series, a romantic drama by Fathimath Nahula, Huvaa.
 The series consisting of sixty episodes and streamed through the digital platform Baiskoafu, centers around a happy and radiant family which breaks into despairing pieces after a tragic incident that led to an unaccountable loss.
 The series and her performance as a divorcee struggling to choose between her abusive ex-husband and a caring young man were positively received.

 The following year, Azza starred in Nafrathuvumun (2019) alongside Shafeeu, Ali Azim and Ahmed Easa which revolves around a guesthouse, the only source of income for a woman who is convinced by several men to sell the property.
 Mariyam Waheedha from Miadhu praised Azza's "dynamic" performance and preferred her negative side of the character than her vulnerable personality.
 This was followed by another direction from Shafeeu, the romantic horror film Dhauvath (2019) which follows a happily married couple who goes on a honeymoon trip and the paranormal activities they experience due to black-magic.
 Mariyam Waheedha from Miadhu considers her portrayal of the character Zeeniya as "relevant in the horror scenes but unnatural in the calm scenes".